CCKennedy/minode-um/Mini Fan.md

 ### Introduction

-The mini fan module contains a DC motor and  orbit fan.we can control the speed of the motor according to different situation.
+The mini fan module contains a DC motor and  orbit fan.we can control the speed of the motor according to different situations.

 ![module_pic](./image/modules/electronic_circuit.png)